Key Takeaways

 How Do I Start Investing?

-Before investing, it is important to increase your financial literacy.
-Along these lines, you need to determine what you hope to accomplish and how much risk you are comfortable assuming along the way.
+When you start investing, you first need to determine what you hope to accomplish and how much risk you are comfortable assuming along the way.
 Your risk-adjusted objectives will dictate the amount of money you deploy, the types of assets you buy and the duration of your positions (short-, intermediate- or long-term).

 Factors to Consider when Investing